microsoft/onnxruntime/docs/get-started/with-csharp.md

 ## Create method for inference

-This is an Azure Function example:
+This is an [Azure Function](https://azure.microsoft.com/services/functions/) example that uses ORT with C# for inference on an NLP model created with SciKit Learn.

 ```csharp
  public static async Task<IActionResult> Run(